nequalszero/CacheDataStructure/README.md

 * `#createKey(value)`

   Accepts a node or value, and returns the hash key.
+Calls HashMap#createKey.

 * `#delete(value)`